jumanjiman/docker-eiffelstudio/README.md

-# EiffelStudio IDE inside a Fedora container
+# EiffelStudio IDE in a Docker container

 ## About